tomputer-g/L3D-HW3/submit/SUBMIT.md

 # 2. Optimizing a basic implicit volume

-## 2.1 Random ray sampling

-TODO verify what we are submitting, this was just code

 ## 2.2 Loss and training

 The optimized box center is at $(0.25, 0.25, 0.00)$ and the side lengths are $(2.00, 1.50, 1.50)$.